kedro-org/kedro/docs/source/notebooks_and_ipython/add_kedro_to_a_notebook.md

 <!-- #region -->
 ### Use Kedro's configuration loader to load the Data Catalog
-We have seen how to use Kedro's Data Catalog to load a `yaml` file, with `safe_load` and pass it to the `DataCatalog` class.
+Earlier in the example, we saw how to use Kedro's Data Catalog to load a `yaml` file, with `safe_load` and pass it to the `DataCatalog` class.

 ```python
 # Using Kedro's DataCatalog